MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 ---
 layout: post
-title: Transcations & Concurrency control (Theory and Practice) in T-SQL - Part 1
+title: Transcations & Concurrency control - Theory and Practice!
-subtitle:
+subtitle: Learn more about the nature of transactions and how to controll them!
 cover-img: /assets/img/cover.jfif
 thumbnail-img: /assets/img/t-sql.jpg
 share-img: /assets/img/path.jpg